-Some pools are rimmed by or contain clumps of wetland shrubs such as high-bush blueberry (Vaccinium corymbosum), winterberry (Ilex verticillata), winter holly (Ilex mucronata), or speckled alder (Alnus incana).
+Some pools are rimmed by or contain clumps of wetland shrubs such as high-bush blueberry (Vaccinium corymbosum), winterberry (Ilex verticillata), winter holly (Ilex mucronata), or speckled alder (Alnus incanna).

-Dry hummocks or mounds within a depression may be small islands of upland that contain dry site plants that tolerate flooded roots for part of the year.
-At its highest water level, this pool turns the hummock in the foreground into a small island.
-The contrast in micro-topography may tip you off that water is present for some of the year.
+Dry hummocks within a depression may be small islands of upland that contain dry site plants that tolerate flooded roots for part of the year.
+At its highest water level this pool turns the hummock in the foreground into a small island.

-In the fall, you may find a raised water table that fills the depressions between hummocks as you can see in this photo.
-In the background, you can just make out the larger deeper pool basin.
+In the fall you may find a raised water table that fills the depressions between hummocks as you can see in this photo.
+In the background you can just make out the larger deeper pool basin.
 In the foreground and around the edge of this pool, hummock and hollow topography is present.

-Autumn rains and raised water tables often result in pools partially refilling in the fall, as seen in this isolated upland depression pool in Baxter State Park.
+Fall rains and raised water tables often result in pools partially refilling in the fall as seen in this forested wetland pool complex.